elasticspoon/personal_site/_posts/2023/08/21/2023-08-21-Making a service to run tmux-continuum with no status line.md

 };
 ```

-There a couple of parts worth noting.
-First is a feature of the Nix language, when you have a string and you call a relative path or a package Nix will translate that to an absolute path.
-So when I call `${pkgs.bash}` it ends up being `/nix/store/p6dlr3skfhxpyphipg2bqnj52999banh-bash-5.2-p15/bin/sh` in the actual file.
+A couple of points to note: First, in the Nix language, when you specify a relative path or package in a string, Nix translates it into an absolute path.
+For instance, `${pkgs.bash}` becomes `/nix/store/p6dlr3skfhxpyphipg2bqnj52999banh-bash-5.2-p15/bin/sh` in the actual file.

-The second thing to note is that I added an environment variable.
-Again, this uses the Nix syntax to set the variable `RES_SAVE_PATH` to the path of the `tmux-resurrect` save script.
+Second, I added an environment variable, `RES_SAVE_PATH`, which uses Nix syntax to set the variable to the path of the `tmux-resurrect` save script.

 #### Nix Module: